paulhillsa/HyperionDev-Freelance-Code-Reviewer-Take-Home-Test/SectionC/README.md

 ### Run my program:

-Please clone Section C directory to your local machine.
+*Please clone Section C directory to your local machine *Please note that you must have Node.js installed on your local machine to run the following program

 #### Terminal / Command prompt